 One thing worth noting if you are flying into Dublin airport, O’Connell Street is where many of the buses and coaches shuttling passengers from the airport to central Dublin terminate.
 If you are not hiring a car and don’t want to shell out for a taxi, you will likely find yourself being dropped off along here.

-Stay In O’Connell Street If You are a first-time tourist and want to stay right at the heart of Dublin’s city center; Hitting the shops is one of your favorite vacation activities; You want to stay somewhere where there is always something to do, no matter the time of day or night.
+Stay In O’Connell Street If You are a first-time tourist and want to stay right at the heart of Dublin’s city center; you want good nightlife and shopping; you don’t mind to stay in busy tourist areas;

 Best places to stay in Dublin in O’Connell Street:🔍FIND MORE HOTELS IN O’CONNELL STREET

 2. Temple Bar, where to stay in Dublin for nightlife